Moedrian/Moech/README.md

 ##### 1. customers

-This table records basic information of customers.
-Those who don't have orders can still sign up.
+* This table records basic information of customers.

+* Those who don't have orders can still sign up.

+* The order number is an auth token that is visable to purchasers.

 column | type | null | default | extras | comments
 :--- | :--- | :--- | :--- | :--- | :---